The Piano Mill

 (Clocked Out) created a new concert-length work, exploring the unprecedented sound potential of this new mega-instrument.
 Incorporating mass sound textures, nature-inspired soundscapes, and bits of nostalgic Australiana, Griswold extends his large body of piano and environmental works to new frontiers.

 Over Easter 2016, 16 pianists from the local area and interstate, directed by Vanessa Tomlinson, were invited to help bring to life this one-of-a-kind, living slice of Australian musical history.
-See below for photos and some videos from the event.

 ARTICLE: THE PIANO MILL - RESONATE MAGAZINE